mirepri/meetups/README.md

-# Welcome to Effect Meetup Berlin
+# Welcome to Effect Meetup Group
 Talk submissions for Effect meetups and other resources.

 ***